drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 The study will use a combination of natural language processing (NLP) and machine learning techniques to analyze a large dataset of tweets related to Menu Rahmah.
 The results will be presented in the form of visualizations, highlighting the overall sentiment towards Menu Rahmah and identifying key themes and topics mentioned by users.
 Overall, this study aims to provide valuable insights into how Malaysians perceive the Menu Rahmah initiative and the emotional response it elicits.

 ## 🔎: Goals and Objectives
- The goal of sentiment analysis is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed about a particular topic or entity.
+ The goal of this project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed by Malaysians about the government's latest initiative, Menu Rahmah.
 The objective of sentiment analysis is to classify the sentiment of the text as positive, negative, or neutral.
 This information can be used to understand the public opinion towards a specific product, service, brand, or event, and can be helpful in making informed decisions and improving customer satisfaction.
 It can also be useful in identifying potential issues or areas of improvement for businesses or organizations.

 Goals:

-1)To learn more about customer opinions and preferences, participating groups can use sentiment analysis to learn about what people think about Menu Rahmah.
+1) To learn more about customer opinions and preferences, participating groups can use sentiment analysis to learn about what people think about Menu Rahmah.
 They may better understand what customers like and dislike, as well as what drives their brand loyalty, by monitoring customer feedback and sentiment.

 2)``To enhance the client experience``: Sentiment analysis can assist companies in enhancing the client experience related to Menu Rahmah.
 Businesses can improve customer happiness by addressing sources of consumer dissatisfaction by recognising them.